Selma Ježková (opera)

 Selma Ježková is an opera by Poul Ruders based on Lars von Trier's Dancer in the Dark about a Czech immigrant coming to America.
 Ruders dedicated the role to Ylva Kihlberg, who sang in the premiere.
+The opera ran for 9 performances at the Copenhagen Opera House from 5 to 27 September 2010.
+It played at NorrlandsOperan in Sweden and the Lincoln Center Festival in the United States in 2011.
+It opened the 2015 Munich Opera Festival.